James Patrick Stuart: Career

 In 1989, Stuart was cast in the soap opera All My Children as Will Cortlandt and was nominated for a Daytime Emmy Award for Outstanding Younger Actor in 1992.
 In 1990 he made a brief appearance in the film Pretty Woman as a bellhop.
 He played Confederate Colonel Edward Porter Alexander in the 1993 film Gettysburg and its 2003 prequel Gods and Generals.
 In 2009 he was Meryl Streep's would-be plastic surgeon in It's Complicated.

 He is known mostly for his work on television, appearing in such shows as Galactica 1980, CSI, Andy Richter Controls the Universe, The Closer, 90210, Still Standing, Reba, Supernatural, Hot in Cleveland, and 2 Broke Girls.
-In a 1997 episode of Seinfeld, he played Elaine's furniture-designing, "Desperado"-loving boyfriend, Brett.
+In a 1996 episode of Seinfeld, he played Elaine's furniture-designing, "Desperado"-loving boyfriend, Brett.
 In "The Ski Lodge," a 1998 episode of Frasier, he played Guy, the gay French ski instructor.

 He provides the voices of Avalanche in Wolverine and the X-Men, Private the Penguin (replacing Christopher Knights) and Joey the Kangaroo in Nickelodeon's The Penguins of Madagascar, Pvt.
 MacGregor in Call of Duty 2 and Xigbar in the Kingdom Hearts video games.

 Since July 2016 he has played the role of villain Valentin Cassadine on General Hospital.

-He stars in the Disney Channel sitcom The Villains of Valley View, premiering June 3, 2022, as the mad scientist Kraniac.
+He starred in the Disney Channel sitcom The Villains of Valley View, from 2022 thru 2023, as the mad scientist Kraniac.